 Two-thousand-and-fourteen will forever be known as the year that we pinched ourselves at least two-thousand-and-fourteen times.
 After last year’s release of our first book, Bleeding Skull!
 A 1980s Trash-Horror Odyssey, a series of events led to the creation of Bleeding Skull!
 Video in collaboration with our friends at Mondo.
 Like Saurians, this project wasn’t planned.
 It just kind of happened.
 Bleeding Skull!
 Video is fueled on passion, excitement, and the desire to share ultra-obscure movies that deserve an audience with as many people as possible.
 This year, the label led us to world theatrical premieres of our first three releases with the filmmakers in attendance — W.G.
 McMillan and Cards Of Death at Cinefamily, Pat Bishow and The Soultangler at Fantastic Fest, and James Bryan and Run Coyote Run at the Alamo Drafthouse Ritz.
 Most of the pinching happened during these shows.
 Each experience was unforgettable.

 The book and the label did more than just make us happy, though.
 The other side of it, the part that was completely unexpected, was the unbelievable support that we’ve received from friends and readers.
-People like Paul Corupe of Canuxploitation and Josh Schafer of Lunchmeat, labels like Massacre Video and Horror Boobs, and countless emails, tweets, and Facebook messages from readers all over the world proved to us once again why these movies are so important.
+People like Paul Corupe of Canuxploitation and Josh Schafer of Lunchmeat, labels like Massacre Video, and countless emails, tweets, and Facebook messages from readers all over the world proved to us once again why these movies are so important.
 Because they bring good people together.
 And they show us that an interest in culture of the past is our most valuable commodity for survival in a culturally-grim future.

 Bleeding Skull is forever grateful for your support and enthusiasm.
 We’d be junk without you.
 On behalf of Zack, Annie, and myself — THANK YOU for being a good human.